Aman25427/Extrovert/README.md

 * Controlled selection of pronouns
 * Location selection
 * Interest selection
+* Step-based navigation

-The reference flow also communicates OTP expiration and provides a **resend-code** action to improve recovery from verification failures.
+The OTP screen also provides a **resend-code** interaction and verification feedback.

 ---

 ## 📸 UI Flow

-The reference design demonstrates the following screens:

 | Step | Screen                   |
 | ---- | ------------------------ |